What are human beings that you think about them;

 Our Globalized World

-In an age of globalization, the recognition of human dignity and the struggle to protect human rights has become more complex and challenging.
-While protections for human rights are increasingly passed by governments and international bodies like the United Nations, grave threats to and gross violations of human rights are also on the rise.
+In an age of globalization, the recognition of human dignity and the struggle to protect human rights has become even more complex and challenging.
+While protections for human rights are increasingly enacted by governments and international bodies like the United Nations, grave threats to and gross violations of human rights are also on the rise.

-The world’s financial capital is ever more integrated, and wealth is ever more centralized in the hands of financial elites and institutions.
-Realizing social and economic rights, especially eradicating hunger and unemployment, is becoming increasingly difficult.
-Bringing conflicts to a just and durable resolution is more daunting with the increased capacity of individuals, governments and their military forces, and other groups, including paramilitary, to organize and unleash violence.
+The world’s financial capital is ever more integrated, and wealth is ever more centralized in the hands of financial elites and corporate institutions.
+Realizing social and economic rights, especially eradicating hunger and reducing unemployment, is becoming increasingly difficult.
+Bringing conflicts to a just and durable resolution is more daunting with the increased capacity of individuals, governments and their military forces, and other entities, including paramilitary and extremist groups, to organize and unleash violence.
 These groups have access to more sophisticated communications technology and more deadly instruments of war than ever before.

-Ending violence and wars, and checking impunity and disregard for international human rights and humanitarian laws, will require more than political will and moral courage.
-Concrete programs and mechanisms are needed to realize the totality of human rights-civil, political, social, economic, and cultural.
+Ending violence and wars, and checking impunity and disregard for international human rights and humanitarian laws will require more than political will and moral courage.
+Concrete programs and mechanisms are needed to realize the totality of human rights: civil, political, social, economic, and cultural.
 We must offer peace by advocating for its concrete manifestations in the availability of nutritious food to eat and clean water to drink, for decent work and living wage for everyone, and health, housing and education for all.

 Our Christian tradition shows us an alternative to globalization.
-It is a “counter-globalization” that empowers God’s people to “do justice, and to love kindness, and to walk humbly" (Micah 6:8b) with God.
+It is a “counter-globalization” that empowers God’s people to “do justice, embrace faithful love, and walk humbly with your God” (Micah 6:8b).
 What must be globalized is a culture of peace that institutes peace with justice in ways that are visible and tangible in the lives of peoples and communities.
-We are challenged to globalize an ethos that respects and protects human life with human rights so that all "may have life, and have it abundantly" (John 10:10b) as God intends.
+We are challenged to globalize an ethos that respects and protects human life with human rights so that all “could have life—indeed, . . . live life to the fullest” (John 10:10b) as God intends.

 Biblical and Theological Grounding

-The psalmist exclaims: “What are human beings that you are mindful of them, mortals that you care for them Yet you have made them a little lower than God" [or divine beings, or angels], and crowned them with glory and honor."
-(Psalm 8:4-5).
+The psalmist exclaims: “What are human beings / that you think about them; / what are human beings / that you pay attention to them? / You’ve made them only slightly less than divine [divine beings, or angels], / crowning them with glory and grandeur” (Psalm 8:4-5).
 Every human being bears the likeness of our just, gracious, and loving God: “God created human beings, in the image of God they were created; male and female were created” (Genesis 1:27, adapted).

 The United Methodist Church and Human Rights